-The Tuscarora Crape Myrtle is unique for its deep-coral flowers, orange red coloring in the fall.
+The Tuscarora Crape Myrtle is unique for its dark coral pink flowers, orange red coloring in the fall.
 Another amazing feature is its smooth, mottled, light cinnamon brown bark.
 The crape myrtle’s coral pink flowering peaks in August, when the summer heat has taken its toll on many other ornamental plants.
-The green summer foliage is a nice contrast to the bright flowers and adds year round interest.
+The dark green summer foliage is a nice contrast to the bright flowers and adds year round interest.

 A great choice for southern gardeners.
-This fast growing tree thrives in USDA plant hardiness zones 7-9.
+This fast growing tree thrives in USDA plant hardiness growing zones 7-9.
 The growth rate is moderate and it can grow up to 18-20 fee tall and 15-18 feet wide at maturity.
 This crape myrtle Lagerstroemia indica variety has an extensive root system that requires lots of watering during the first year of planting.

-The Tuscarora is recommended for urban planting, and is generally less cold tolerant than other crape myrtle varieties.
+The Tuscarora tree is recommended for urban planting, and is generally less cold tolerant than other crape myrtle varieties.
 Plant this specimen or street tree in full sun in well drained soil.
 The tree shape will grow to the space you plant it in.
 It is fairly drought tolerant.

-It is resistant to powdery mildew but the addition of slow release fertilizer will help protect from other diseases such as leaf spotting.
+It is resistant to powdery mildew but the addition of slow release fertilizer will help protect from other diseases such as leaf spotting on the green foliage.
 Fertilize in early spring at the top of the root ball.
 Not picky on soil type.
-Grow this as a shrub or small tree until it reaches maturity.
+Grow this as a large shrub or small tree until it reaches maturity.